iand77/symfony-gulp/README.md

    Please check here for more information: https://nodejs.org/en/download/package-manager/

-2. Once Node Package Manager has been installed and configured for your machine execute the included bash script ***install.sh*** in your terminal.
+2. Once Node Package Manager has been installed and configured for your machine, execute the included bash script ***install.sh*** in your terminal.

 ## What's included? ##